Avaya (NYSE:AVYA) Updates Q3 2022 Earnings Guidance

-AVYA has been the subject of a number of recent research reports.
-TheStreet downgraded shares of Avaya from a c rating to a d+ rating in a report on Wednesday, February 9th.
-Barclays downgraded shares of Avaya from an equal weight rating to an underweight rating and cut their price objective for the company from $8.00 to $5.00 in a report on Tuesday, May 17th.
-Zacks Investment Research downgraded shares of Avaya from a buy rating to a strong sell rating in a report on Friday, May 13th.
-JPMorgan Chase & Co. downgraded shares of Avaya from a neutral rating to an underweight rating and cut their price target for the stock from $16.00 to $7.00 in a report on Wednesday, May 11th.
-Finally, BWS Financial cut shares of Avaya from a buy rating to a sell rating in a research report on Thursday, May 12th.
-Four research analysts have rated the stock with a sell rating, four have issued a hold rating and one has issued a buy rating to the stock.
-Based on data from MarketBeat.com, Avaya presently has an average rating of Hold and an average target price of $14.80.
+A number of research analysts have issued reports on AVYA shares.
+TheStreet downgraded shares of Avaya from a c rating to a d+ rating in a research report on Wednesday, February 9th.
+Barclays cut shares of Avaya from an equal weight rating to an underweight rating and dropped their price target for the stock from $8.00 to $5.00 in a research note on Tuesday, May 17th.
+Cowen cut shares of Avaya from an outperform rating to a market perform rating and dropped their price target for the stock from $26.00 to $6.00 in a research note on Friday, May 13th.
+Craig Hallum lowered their target price on shares of Avaya from $30.00 to $13.00 in a research note on Wednesday, May 11th.
+Finally, Cowen cut shares of Avaya from an outperform rating to a market perform rating and lowered their target price for the company from $26.00 to $6.00 in a research note on Friday, May 13th.
+Four analysts have rated the stock with a sell rating, four have issued a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat.com, Avaya currently has an average rating of Hold and a consensus target price of $14.80.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Capital World Investors raised its holdings in shares of Avaya by 29.0% in the 1st quarter.
-Capital World Investors now owns 7,790,941 shares of the company’s stock valued at $98,711,000 after purchasing an additional 1,752,587 shares in the last quarter.
-Dimensional Fund Advisors LP raised its holdings in shares of Avaya by 4.4% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 1,995,814 shares of the company’s stock valued at $25,288,000 after purchasing an additional 83,899 shares in the last quarter.
-Geode Capital Management LLC raised its holdings in shares of Avaya by 4.6% in the 4th quarter.
-Geode Capital Management LLC now owns 1,370,384 shares of the company’s stock valued at $27,133,000 after purchasing an additional 60,653 shares in the last quarter.
-Sei Investments Co. increased its position in shares of Avaya by 31.6% during the first quarter.
-Sei Investments Co. now owns 1,180,784 shares of the company’s stock worth $14,960,000 after purchasing an additional 283,667 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its holdings in shares of Avaya by 0.6% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 877,633 shares of the company’s stock valued at $11,120,000 after purchasing an additional 4,878 shares during the last quarter.
+A number of hedge funds have recently bought and sold shares of the business.
+Capital World Investors boosted its stake in Avaya by 29.0% in the 1st quarter.
+Capital World Investors now owns 7,790,941 shares of the company’s stock worth $98,711,000 after purchasing an additional 1,752,587 shares during the period.
+BNP Paribas Arbitrage SA boosted its stake in Avaya by 17.1% in the 1st quarter.
+BNP Paribas Arbitrage SA now owns 118,172 shares of the company’s stock worth $1,497,000 after purchasing an additional 17,266 shares during the period.
+Engineers Gate Manager LP boosted its position in shares of Avaya by 327.2% during the 1st quarter.
+Engineers Gate Manager LP now owns 142,714 shares of the company’s stock valued at $1,808,000 after acquiring an additional 109,304 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its position in shares of Avaya by 0.6% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 877,633 shares of the company’s stock valued at $11,120,000 after acquiring an additional 4,878 shares during the last quarter.
+Finally, First Trust Advisors LP boosted its position in shares of Avaya by 88.2% during the 1st quarter.
+First Trust Advisors LP now owns 72,156 shares of the company’s stock valued at $914,000 after acquiring an additional 33,814 shares during the last quarter.

 Avaya Company Profile (Get Rating)